 Rooms at the luxury hotel chains tend to be quite affordable in Bangkok compared to their other locations around the world where prices can be mind-bogglingly high.

-We recently stayed at the Park Hyatt Bangkok, and rooms average between $250 – $400 per night; which yes, is expensive (in our opinion!).
+On our last trip, we stayed at the Park Hyatt Bangkok, where rooms average between $250 – $400 per night; which yes, is expensive (in our opinion!).
 However, in Tokyo, the Park Hyatt is usually more than $1,000 per night and in Zurich, rooms range between $650-$1,000 per night.

 32. Explore Bang Krachao